MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaLandsUpgradeTest.md

 A modifier that defines a protected initializer function that can be invoked at most once.
 In its scope, `onlyInitializing` functions can be used to initialize parent contracts.
-Equivalent to `reinitializer(1)`.
+Similar to `reinitializer(1)`, except that functions marked with `initializer` can be nested in the context of a constructor.
+Emits an {Initialized} event.

 _Inherited from `../@openzeppelin/contracts-upgradeable/proxy/utils/Initializable.sol`_.